We all grow together

 At the residential, you'll start to work on their own project; address a complex case study based on actual situations in a collaborative team; dive into Mintzberg's five managerial mindsets.
-You'll be guided by qualified, trained mentors from from innovative public and academic libraries who work with you throughout the next year - and often after graduation.
+You'll be guided by qualified, trained learning guides and coaches from innovative public and academic libraries who work with you throughout LLEAD - and often after graduation.

 Discussions are grounded in confidentiality agreements and geared to building self-efficacy, confidence and self-awareness, as well as learning to collaborate and influence effectively.

-In December we begin our live virtual sessions.
-We meet virtually for 2 or 3 hours (curriculum dependent) every second Friday with a program lead facilitating.
-Preparation is required.
+In February 2023 we begin our live virtual sessions.
+We meet virtually for 2 or 3 hours (curriculum dependent) every third Friday - it works out to 12 virtual, interactive sessions.
+Preparation is required for each session.

 a member presents their issue to a small group to practice problem-solving using Wise Counsel methodology (with a deep respect for confidentiality), feedback and listening